TheMethodicalJosh/apex-legends-cache-automated/README.md

 you play and it will always have the latest version of the "r5apex.dxvk-cache" file merged from https://github.com/bcook254/apex-legends-cache using the "dxvk-cache-tool" from https://github.com/DarkTigrus/dxvk-cache-tool.

- **4.** Doctor up the non-steam script by downloading and adding an Apex Legends icon to it, and changing to a more appealing name via the Steam Game "Properties" menu.
+ **4.** Spice up the non-steam script by downloading and adding an Apex Legends icon to it, and changing to a more appealing name via the Steam Game "Properties" menu.